Brentwood Home Oceano Mattress Review

 The Brentwood Home Oceano gets high marks in this category for not having a noticeable smell upon opening the box.

 Most foam mattresses experience a degree of off-gassing and odor from being compressed and packaged in plastic for shipping, but the Oceano differs from most in this regard by not having very much at all.
 High marks in this category.

-Brentwood Home provides above the standard amount of customer service you can expect in a “Bed In A Box” online mattress retailer, by having a generous 25 year warranty and 120 night sleep trial.
+Brentwood Home provides above the standard amount of customer service you can expect in a “Bed In A Box” online mattress retailer, by having a generous 25 year warranty and 1 year sleep trial.
 This includes: